 There is some evidence that muscle activation during exercise allows more tryptophan, which the body converts to serotonin, to cross the blood-brain barrier.

 Most of the evidence for exercise increasing serotonin comes from animal studies, though there are some examples in humans.

 Foods that contain tryptophan could increase serotonin production in the body.

 Tryptophan is an essential amino acid in many foods, including:

 There are also supplements that contain tryptophan.

 Consuming these foods can increase the amount of tryptophan in the body.
-Research in animals suggests that increasing tryptophan may influence serotonin levels in the brain.
+Research in

 Exposure to bright light may also affect serotonin levels.